 PO Box 320

 Born in Tasmania, and having lived there for most of her life, Catryna Bilyk was elected as a Labor Senator for Tasmania in November 2007, taking her seat in the Senate on 1 July 2008.

-Catryna’s previous work experience included a variety of positions and roles including administration, research and early childhood education.
-Starting work with the Australian Services Union, she set up the first Union Jobskills Program, and represented the Union on many Industry Training Advisory Boards.
-She was the ASU delegate to Unions Tasmania, and held the position of Senior Vice President of Unions Tasmania.
+After more than a decade as an early childhood educator, Catryna started work with the Australian Services Union (ASU).
+She set up the first Union Jobskills Program, and represented the Union on many Industry Training Advisory Boards.

-In the few years prior to her election to the Senate, Catryna was employed by the Tasmanian Government as an Advisor/Electorate Officer with Tasmanian Government Ministers David Crean, David Llewellyn and Ken Bacon.
+She was the ASU delegate to Unions Tasmania and held the position of Senior Vice President of Unions Tasmania.
+In the few years prior to her election to the Senate, Catryna was employed by the Tasmanian Government as an Advisor and Electorate Officer with Tasmanian Government Ministers David Crean, David Llewellyn and Ken Bacon.

 In addition to her core duties as a Senator, Catryna has campaigned for a range of causes.
 She has been a strong advocate for protection of children from abuse and neglect, and for promoting online safety for children, including combatting cyberbullying.

 Catryna has advocated for greater investment in palliative care and the need to make and discuss end-of-life care plans and saved Palliative Care Tasmania from closure.

 As the lead Labor member of a Senate inquiry into the Government’s cuts to the Australia Council and establishment of a ministerial arts slush fund, Catryna joined hundreds of independent artists in successfully pressuring the Government to close the slush-fund and return $80 million to the Australia Council.